a_skyline2

 1885

 Board School listed in Kelly's 1894 Directory.
 John Austin MILES, schoolmaster in 1911.
+In the 1938 Directory, listed on the corner of Cambridge Rd and Clare Rd, Hawthorne Rd.
 Currently located on Quarry Rd, near Balliol Rd / Breeze Hill.
 The school has a current website.

 Bedford St Ragged School (Industrial)